orbs-network/orbs-contract-sdk/README.md

 * Use `call` when you want to access a smart contract method that reads from your state variables.
 In this case, the read is done on a local node, without undergoing consensus.
 * Use `send` when you want to send a transaction to a smart contract method that may change the the contract state.
 The transaction will be added to the blockchain under consensus.

-* The smart contract's arguments for `send` or `call` are provided in a JSON format.
+* The smart contract arguments for `send` or `call` are provided in a JSON format.
-  * The JSON file incldues the contract name and input arguments.
+* The JSON file includes the contract name and input arguments.
 * `send` or `call` returns a JSON output format with the output arguments

 * In order to run a call method: